-- There is sufficient provision of Council owned and managed open spaces across the seven open space typologies for the current population, with the exception of cemetery capacity. - The focus for the next five years is on enhancing the quality of existing open spaces that were assessed as low quality, with particular attention to play areas where 1 in 3 of all Council current play areas are of low quality. - A rolling programme to refurbish a number of play areas during the life of the strategy.

-- To invest at least £100,000 per year for 5 years on existing open spaces through section 106 developer contributions held in reserves supplemented where possible by securing grant funding. - A small number of sites that were assessed of being low quality and low value should be considered as redundant and disposed of or repurposed, using the standard assessment and nationally recognised criteria. - The provision of new spaces associated with development/housing sites as set out in the Local Plan will address the expected demand for the next five years. - Additional public space provision associated with new developments across the Borough will not be adopted by the Council for ongoing maintenance and management, unless there is an overwhelming case to provide a strategic new open space or the protection of important natural habitat and biodiversity. - Developers will be responsible for funding the required open space provision related to future new development and put in place arrangements for funding the ongoing maintenance of the open space
+- There is sufficient provision of Council owned and managed open spaces across the seven open space typologies for the current population, with the exception of cemetery capacity. - The focus for the next four years is on enhancing the quality of existing open spaces that were assessed as low quality, with particular attention to play areas where 1 in 3 of all Council current play areas are of low quality. - A £500,000 rolling programme to refurbish a number of play areas during the life of the strategy. - To invest at least £100,000 per year for 5 years on existing open spaces through section 106 developer contributions held in reserves supplemented where possible by securing grant funding. - A small number of sites that were subject to external assessment and as being low quality and low value should be considered as redundant and disposed of or repurposed, using the standard assessment, nationally recognised criteria and consultation with local ward councillors - The provision of new spaces associated with development/housing sites as set out in the Local Plan will address the expected demand for the next four years. - Additional public space provision associated with new developments across the Borough will not be adopted by the Council for ongoing maintenance and management, unless there is an overwhelming case to provide a strategic new open space or the protection of important natural habitat and biodiversity. - Developers will be responsible for funding the required open space provision related to future new development and put in place arrangements for funding the ongoing maintenance of the open space and an approved model of a community based Management Company to provide a quality space.